Hi. Welcome to Thrive Low Carb.

 I’m Dr David, a retired dental surgeon enjoying life with my wife, Heide, in Kuala Lumpur, Malaysia.

 When I left university dental school I had received, like my medical colleagues, hardly any training in nutrition.

-However, I’ve always been interested in the subject and I outline very briefly my journey of nutritional discovery on the page below, culminating in the low-carb, high-healthy-fat (LCHF) lifestyle.
+However, I’ve always been interested in the subject and I outline very briefly my journey of nutritional discovery on the page below, culminating in the low-carb, healthy-fat (LCHF) lifestyle.

-I’ve mentioned the benefits I got from making changes to my food and drink choices to illustrate the profound effects foods have on our health, and hopefully it will encourage you to make any necessary changes, too.
+I’ve mentioned the benefits I got from making changes to my food and drink choices to illustrate the profound effects foods have on our health and hopefully it will encourage you too, if you need to make changes.